isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Information on Mother Tongue Languages.md

 </ul>
 <p><strong>(D) Students who took Burmese / Thai at O-Level</strong>
 </p>
-<p>As Burmese &amp; Thai are not offered at A-level, students who have been
+<p>As Burmese &amp; Thai are not offered at A-Level, students who have been
-granted approval to take Burmese &amp; Thai at O-level will have to apply for MT exemption at A level.</p>
+granted approval to take Burmese &amp; Thai at O-Level will have to apply for MT exemption at A-Level.</p>
 <p>Please submit the following to the General Office by <strong>6 Feb 2026</strong>:</p>
 <ul>
 <li>